 We are subject to extensive regulation in the United States by federal, state, and local laws regulating the production, distribution and sale of consumable food items, and specifically alcoholic beverages, including by the Alcohol and Tobacco Tax and Trade Bureau (the "TTB") and the Food and Drug Administration (the "FDA").
 These and other regulatory agencies impose a number of product safety, labelling and other requirements on our operations and sales.
 In California, where all of our wines are made, we are subject to alcohol-related licensing and regulations by many authorities, including the Department of Alcohol Beverage Control (the "ABC"), which investigates applications for licenses to sell alcoholic beverages, reports on the moral character and fitness of alcohol license applicants and the suitability of premises where sales are to be conducted.
 We are also subject to regulatory compliance requirements in all states in which we sell our wines.
 Any governmental litigation, fines, or restrictions on our operations resulting from the enforcement of these existing regulations or any new legislation or regulations or sale of beverage alcohol or specific brands could affect our ability to sell our wines.
 Because litigation and other legal proceedings can be costly to defend, even actions that are ultimately decided in our favor could have a negative impact on our business, results of operations or financial results.
-Adverse developments in major lawsuits concerning these or other matters could result in management distraction and have a material adverse effect on our business to the interpretation or approach to enforcement of regulations may require changes to the interpretation or approach to enforcement of regulations may require changes to the interpretation or approach to enforcement of regulations may require changes to the business practices or the business practices of our suppliers, distributors, or customers.
-The penalties associated with any violations or infractions may vary in severity, could re
+Adverse developments in major lawsuits concerning these or other matters could result in management distraction and have a material adverse effect on our business practices or the business practices of our supprises to the interpretation or approach to enforcement of regulations may require changes to our business practices or the business practices of our suppliers, distributors, or customers.
+The penalties associated with any violations or infractions may vary in severity, could result in a significant impediment to our business operations, and could cause us to have to suspend sales of our win